2023 Madeiran regional election: Background

 In the 2019 regional election, the PSD was again the most voted party, 39 percent, but failed for the first time to win an absolute majority.
 The party was followed closely by the PS which polled at almost 36 percent.
 After the elections, PSD and CDS–PP formed a coalition government which guaranteed an absolute majority in the regional parliament.

+Leadership changes and challenges

+Socialist Party

 In the aftermath of the 2021 local elections, in which the PS lost a lot of ground, especially the loss of Funchal to a PSD/CDS–PP coalition, the then PS leader Paulo Cafôfo resigned from the leadership and refused to run again.
-In the following PS leadership election, in February 2022, Sérgio Gonçalves was elected as the new leader with 98.6 percent of the votes.
+In the following PS leadership election, in February 2022, Sérgio Gonçalves was elected as the new leader with nearly 99 percent of the votes.